 There are two stages in the complaints process:

 Stage 1 - local resolution

-The first step in sorting out a problem is to contact someone involved in providing the service or, if you prefer, our complaints manager.
+The first step is to contact someone involved in providing the service or, if you prefer, our complaints manager.
 This is known as local resolution.

 Don’t be afraid to complain.
 We will take your complaint seriously and will welcome all your comments.